michael-coleman/xpm/readme.md

 So why not just run this command directly?
 2 reasons.

 1. `xinput --set-prop ...`  requires, as part of its command, an identifier for the target device.
-To get it means running and manually interpreting the output of `xinput --list` to get the identifier, then running a command to set your desired properties.
+To get this identifier means running and manually interpreting the output of `xinput --list`, then running a command to set your desired properties.
-The is addtionally complicated when you have a combo keyboard/mouse USB device which actually exposes 2 X input devices under the same identifier.
+The is additionally complicated when you have a combo keyboard/mouse USB device which actually exposes 2 X input devices under the same identifier.
 2. On top of that, this identifier changes when:

 * The system is rebooted